Sumaja-Bandreddi/Longitudinal-Semi-Continuous-Data-Analysis/README.md

 ## Purpose

 This project supports methodological comparison and applied interpretation for longitudinal semi-continuous biomedical outcomes.
 The simulations clarify when Tobit and hurdle models perform well or fail, while the PLCO application shows how these models affect inference for clonal hematopoiesis and mosaic chromosomal alteration growth.

+## References

+Su, L. and Tom, B. D. and Farewell, V. T. (2009) Bias in 2-part mixed models for longitudinal semicontinuous data.
+Biostatistics, 10(2): 374-389.

+Albert, P. S. and Shen, J. (2005) Modelling longitudinal semicontinuous emesis volume data with serial correlation in an acupuncture clinical trial.
+Journal of the Royal Statistical Society Series C: Applied Statistics, 54(4): 707-720.

+Buerkner, Paul-Christian (2017) brms: An R package for Bayesian multilevel models using Stan.
+Journal of Statistical Software, 80(1): 1-28.

+Amemiya, Takeshi (1984) Tobit models: A survey.
+Journal of Econometrics, 24(1-2): 3-61.

+Kelly, R. L. and Brown, D. W. and Zhou, W. and Hubbard, A. K. and Young, C. D. and Barnao, K. M. and Klein, A. and Dutta, D. and Vogt, A. and Liu, J. and Wang, J. and Huang, W.-Y. and Freedman, N. D. and Chanock, S. J. and Albert, P. S. and Machiela, M. J. (2026) Longitudinal characterization of mosaic chromosomal alterations identifies factors influencing clonal dynamics of leukocytes.
+Nature Communications.
+Under revision.